 We love our cats, but there are some common issues cat parents face that can be quite frustrating.
-These include jumping onto counters, going in areas she’s not allowed, exhibiting inappropriate elimination, or spraying around the house.
+These include jumping onto counters, going into areas they’re not allowed, exhibiting inappropriate elimination, or spraying around the house.
 Fortunately, there are many ways to resolve these common cat problems.

 Keeping Cats Off The Counter